Chukwuedu Nwokolo: Research

 Nwokolo carried out medical research in the wards as well as in the field.
 He did major research in endomyocardial fibrosis, endemic goitre, sickle-cell disease and other areas of national need.
 Fieldwork was usually done during weekends, and included travelling in his car to different locations in Eastern Nigeria plus Northern and Mid-Western Nigeria, as well as to Obudu.
 Nwokolo published about nine papers based on his research while in the civil service.
 On the strength of his research and papers, he was made a Fellow of the Royal College of Physicians (F.R.C.P.) in 1960, based on recommendations by his supervisors, Professor Alexander Brown and Professor Harold Scaborough, a visiting scholar from University of Wales.
 Nwokolo was also invited to teach as senior lecturer at University College Ibadan by professor Brown.
 In addition, working with the Rockefeller Foundation, Professor Brown recommended Nwokolo for a research fellowship in gastroenterology at the University of Minnesota.

 Rockefeller Foundation fellowship

 For his 1963 to 1964 Rockefeller Foundation fellowship at Minnesota, Nwokolo was assigned to the gastroenterology unit under James Carey, chief of gastroenterology.
-On completing his fellowship, Nwokolo followed the same shipping route back.
-He briefly stopped in the United Kingdom, where he was honoured as an Edinburgh "Free Man of the City" and presented with the "Key to the City of Edinburgh" Scotland as a fellow of the Royal College of Physicians of Edinburgh.